ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-19-eulers-identity.md

 ## Definition of Euler's Constant

 There is a canonical backstory with Euler's constant involving compounding interest.
-For our purposes, I am just going to give the definition.
+For our purposes, I am just going to give this definition.

 $$
 e^x = \lim_{n \rightarrow \infty} \left ( 1 + \frac{x}{n}\right )^n